Defining flat contributions

 Flex Credits

 13. Click OK.
-The Options Amount Range (BN18.2) displays.
+The Options Amount Range (BN18.2) is displayed.

-Related Reports and Inquiries
+Related reports and inquiries

-List benefit plan information Plan Parameter Listing (BN215)
+List benefit plan information.
+Plan Parameter Listing (BN215)